Calling all middle school students! Don’t miss your chance to take part in one of Lexington’s favorite camps.

 Calling all reporters!
 Learn all about the field of journalism while working with your fellow campers to create a digital news journal that will be posted online for friends and family to explore.
 Whether it’s writing a sports column or filming a video about current events in your neighborhood, you’ll have a chance to delve into and share the topics that most interest you!

 Top Chef: What’s Cooking?
+(SOLD OUT)

 July 23-27, 8:30 am-12:30 pm